Warzone2100/warzone2100/doc/PathfindingBench.md

 free-travel floor from the open-field scenario in the same run, and peak density is the largest cluster of tracked droids within a tile and a half.

+Each scorecard also reports hard-stop concentration: the distinct droids that hard-stopped, the worst droid's count, and that count's share of the total. hardStops flat while the share collapses means fewer stuck units, not less congestion, and a high share fingers a single wedged unit inflating the count.
+The acceptance tables print the worst arrangement's share beside the sums.

 Five cells read inverted. enemyblock and enemyblock_press park units to deny a chokepoint and measure that the denial holds, so a low RESOLVED count is the pass condition. blob and strafe cannot reach the resolved threshold by